 by Michelle Tchea

-A country perhaps best known to North Americans as the extraordinary backdrop to the reality TV show Survivor, Nicaragua is not commonly thought of as a dream destination.
+A country perhaps best known to North Americans as a past extraordinary backdrop to the reality TV show Survivor, Nicaragua is not commonly thought of as a dream destination.

 But things have changed in this Central American travel spot.